Skip to main content

 You should submit your application, research proposal and Studentship Application Statement online.

 Please note, there are different application links for each faculty, so please make sure you use the correct apply link.

 Include with your application:

-If you have already applied to Kingston University for October 2023 and wish to be considered for a studentship, please email the appropriate faculty listed below with your application reference number and attach your Studentship statement of application.
+If you have already applied to Kingston University for October 2024 and wish to be considered for a studentship, please email the appropriate faculty listed below with your application reference number and attach your Studentship Application Statement.
 Please also complete the Equal Opportunities Form.